crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_2.md

 1. Click "Release-1" to go to the release instance you just created.
 As you create future releases they will become Release-2, Release-3, etc.
 1. The default release properties have it set to deploy automatically so you should see that it is running.
 You can configure it to only deploy manually if you prefer.
 1. When it is done you should see a Succeeded confirmation.
 1. Test the application to ensure it works.
 Make a GET request to the URL of your app service.
-Other than the random host name, it will be like this: https://aqixjv2y-igas-01.azurewebsites.net/Configuration
+Other than the random host name, it will be like this: https://aqixjv2y-igas-01.azurewebsites.net/Configuration/all .
+I have chosen to use Postman as my HTTP client.
+Notice there is not much configuration detail returned.
+Let's change that in [exercise 3](exercise_3.md).

   | Step 1 | Step 2 | Step 3 |